HeroOfTheWild/Fun-with-GraphQL-Schema-Stitching/README.md

 **As a disclaimer, I am new to Javascript so expect to cringe when looking through my code**

 ## Interesting things to learn from this Project
-- Adding a locally schema
+- Adding subschema definitions from a local file
-- Adding a remote schema using Introspection
+- Adding subschema definitions remotely using Introspection
 - Creating new Types on the stitched gateway and using Resolvers to resolve that data for the new type
 - Extending Types coming from Subschemas and adding Resolvers to handle it
     - Something cool to note, we extended the teammate Type from the [Team GraphQL](https://github.com/HeroOfTheWild/nintendo-team-graphql-api) and added the contact details from the [Contact GraphQL](https://github.com/HeroOfTheWild/nintendo-contact-graphql-api/tree/master/src/main/resources/graphql).